Insights

 Suppliers will be instrumental in realising future opportunities and implementing energy efficiency schemes and incentives to achieve Net Zero.
 Rebuilding consumer trust in the industry is critical if suppliers are to engage customers to the required levels.
 Managing indebted customers with empathy and efficiency will go a long way in achieving this.
 We will explore this topic in more detail in a future blog in this series, with guidance on how to equip your organisation with a vulnerability strategy that utilises data, partnerships and people to ensure those who need it most have access to essential energy services and are treated with fairness and dignity.

 Clyde Ventures can help you assess and transform the flexibility of your technology, strength of your strategy and quality of your people training across operational debt management.
-To hear more about our approach contact Kerry Moran or Amber Morton.
+To hear more about our approach contact Graham Mathie or Ross Bern.

 Ross.Bern@clydeventures.com